Community Housing ("The Company") needs to collect and process personal data to deliver services such as:

 Some of the information requested will form the basis of our contract with you.
 Without this information, we will be unable to accept an application for services.

-Information relating to other occupants is collected as it is in our legitimate interests to know who will be living in our premises, to ensure that accommodation offered is dequate for current and the short/medium term needs of your family, to check that household members' needs are being met and to ensure that the surrounding community will have quiet enjoyment of their homes.
+Information relating to other occupants is collected as it is in our legitimate interests to know who will be living in our premises, to ensure that accommodation offered is adequate for current and the short/medium term needs of your family, to check that household members' needs are being met and to ensure that the surrounding community will have quiet enjoyment of their homes.

 To manage and administer our tenancies, leasehold agreements or care & support services;